broadinstitute/martha/README.md

  contentType:    string [or null if unknown],
  size:           int [or null if unknown],
  timeCreated:    string [the time created, formatted using ISO 8601, or null if unknown],
- updated:        string [the time updated, formatted using ISO 8601, or null if unknown],
+ timeUpdated:    string [the time updated, formatted using ISO 8601, or null if unknown],
  bucket:         string [or null if unknown],
  name:           string [or null if unknown],
  gsUri:          string [or null if unknown],